isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 ```

 The next pair of cases is what happens if we are adding a negative one, in which
-case it must cancel out a positive `ℕ.suc`:
+case it must cancel out a positive `ctor:ℕ.suc`:

 ```agda
   +[1+ ℕ.suc x ] +⅋ -[1+ ℕ.zero  ] = +[1+ x ]